jwnorm/hr_variable_importance/README.md

 -   No missing fields in any columns

 Similarly, the columns of 115 data elements were reduced to a subset of 27 variables.
-All catetgorical variable were excluded for computational reasons.
+All categorical variable were excluded for computational reasons.

 ## Model